House of M: New world

 When the light departs, the world has changed: Spider-Man is a celebrity married to Gwen Stacy; Cyclops and Emma Frost are married; Doctor Strange is a psychologist; Carol Danvers is Captain Marvel, America's most beloved superhero; Gambit is a criminal; and Steve Rogers is an aged veteran.
-As the vignettes of their lives are followed, it becomes readily apparent that none of them remembers the change.
+As the vignettes of their lives are followed, it becomes apparent that none of them remembers the change.
 Wolverine recalls all of his lost memories and knows this new world is a lie.
-He finds the world has changed into one where Homo superior is the dominant species instead of Homo sapiens.
-Mutants rule humans—and Magneto and his "House of M" rule mutants.
+He finds the world has changed into one where mutants are the dominant species instead of humans.

 Wolverine seeks help from his fellow X-Men and Avengers.
 Unable to find Professor X, Wolverine goes looking for Spider-Man and Tony Stark.
 He is confronted by his "teammates" in the Red Guard, elite mutant soldiers of S.H.I.E.L.D.
 Wolverine escapes and finds the Human Resistance Movement led by Luke Cage.
 Cage has gathered other non-mutant crime-fighters to protect humans from the House of M's abuses of power.
 Wolverine is shocked to see one of the members is Clint Barton (Hawkeye), a hero who had died in the real world.

 Wolverine explains why he knows this world was created by the Scarlet Witch.
 He theorizes Magneto used her to create a world where everyone's deepest wish was granted.
 Magneto got the mutant supremacy he always wanted.
 Spider-Man got a life of happiness and contentment.
 Wolverine is an Agent of S.H.I.E.L.D. but remembers the world from before 'House of M'.
 Cage reveals that a little girl named Layla Miller told him almost exactly the same thing days ago.
 The heroes begin visiting the Avengers and X-Men in their new lives as Layla awakens their true memories.

 Wake-up call

 Wolverine and the Human Resistance awaken many heroes to the truth, including Cyclops, Spider-Man, Shadowcat, Doctor Strange, Iron Man, She-Hulk, Daredevil, Rogue, Mystique, Nightcrawler, Toad, and Spider-Woman.
 Hawkeye becomes distraught over learning of his death and briefly leaves the group.
 The rest travel to Genosha for a final confrontation with Magneto.

 Back in Genosha, Magneto receives representatives from around the world to commemorate the mutant triumph over humanity.
-The heroes attack Magneto and his family directly, while Cloak, Emma Frost, Doctor Strange, and Layla search for Xavier.
+The heroes attack Magneto and his family directly, while Cloak, Emma Frost, Strange, and Layla search for Xavier.
 They find a gravestone with Xavier's name, but Cloak discovers nobody buried beneath it.